junxit/us-congress-bills-115/bill.md

     >     - **(A)** principles for the protection of whistleblowers, such as the degree to which supervisory employees—
     >       - **(i)** respond constructively when employees of the agency make disclosures described in subparagraph (A) or (B) of section 2302(b)(8);
     >       - **(ii)** take responsible actions to resolve the disclosures described in clause (i); and
-    >       - **(iii)** foster an environment in which employees of the agency feel comfortable making disclosures described in subparagraph (A) clause (i) to supervisory employees or other appropriate authorities; and
+    >       - **(iii)** foster an environment in which employees of the agency feel comfortable making disclosures described in clause (i) to supervisory employees or other appropriate authorities; and
     >     - **(B)** for each supervisory employee—
     >       - **(i)** whether the agency entered into an agreement with an individual who alleged that the supervisory employee committed a prohibited personnel practice; and
     >       - **(ii)** if the agency entered into an agreement described in clause (i), the number of instances in which the agency entered into such an agreement with respect to the supervisory employee.